chkhu/SolvingMacSpinningWheelCrash/README.md

    If you need to see if the task is running or look for any possible problems, look at '/var/log/system.log'.
 You can view this log using the 'Console' application or the 'tail' command in the terminal.

+Below shows more details on the analyzing process.
+Feel free to skip it.
+Doing by the above instructions is enough for solving your problem.

 ## Problem